Ortega vs Wooten Elementary: Austin ISD TEA Scores and Home Prices

 For the full TEA breakdown, visit the Ortega school page or the Wooten school page.

-Ortega: South Austin Character at a Mid Range Price
+Ortega: East Austin Character at a Mid Range Price

-Ortega Elementary serves a pocket of south Austin that has been quietly evolving for years.
-The campus is small (242 students), and the surrounding neighborhoods offer a mix of older homes, some with genuine character and large lots, alongside newer infill development.
-The Covington Middle to Crockett High School feeder pathway keeps students in the south central Austin corridor, which gives residents access to everything that makes this part of the city appealing: proximity to Barton Springs, South Lamar, Zilker, and the cultural heart of Austin.
+Ortega Elementary serves a pocket of East Austin along the Colorado River corridor that has been quietly evolving for years.
+The surrounding neighborhoods offer a mix of older homes, some with genuine character and large lots, alongside newer infill development.
+The Martin Middle to Eastside Early College High School feeder pathway keeps students in the East Austin corridor, which gives residents access to the cultural heart of Austin: proximity to downtown, the East Side dining scene, and the parks and trails along the Colorado River (AISD 2024-25 Feeder Patterns).

-At a $493,000 median, the Ortega zone represents a genuine entry point to south Austin living.
-That is not cheap by any stretch, but compared to what you will pay in nearby zones (Zilker, Dawson, Joslin), it is significantly more accessible.
+At a $493,000 median, the Ortega zone represents a genuine entry point to East Austin living.
+That is not cheap by any stretch, but compared to what you will pay in nearby zones west of IH-35, it is significantly more accessible.

 Wooten: North Austin’s Most Surprising Price Premium